maks/elfer/README.md

 ## Getting Started

-I'm currently developing with Flutter master channel.
+I'm currently developing with Flutter beta channel.

 It works on Linux, should also work on Web.